robince/tdistfit/README.md

 [^2]: C Aeschlimna, J Park and KA Cak, "A Novel Parameter Estimation Algorithm for the Multivariate t-Distribution and its Application to Computer Vision" [ECCV 2010](http://link.springer.com/chapter/10.1007%2F978-3-642-15552-9_43)

+# License

+This project is licensed under the GNU General Public License.
+For the exact terms please see the [LICENSE file](https://github.com/robince/tdistfit/blob/master/LICENSE).

 vim: set ft=markdown: